 General regulations for car hire in France

 To rent a car in France, the age limit is 21 to 25 years, depending on the car rental agency.
-Many of the agencies either charge a fee for young driver fee if you are under this age, or do not allow you to rent the car at all.
+Many of the agencies either charge a fee for young driver fee if you are under this age, or do not allow you to rent a car at all.
 The reason for this is that they consider drivers of this age as an additional risk due to lack of experience.
 Don't be surprised if they also insist that you take out additional insurance because of this!
 We know it's great to be young, but it can also bring added responsibility and complications.
 There is also a senior driver limit, usually at 70 years, with rental companies charging a senior driver fee if you are over 65.

 Speed limits in France